-What caregivers can do: Make changes in the home to keep the environment safe for the patient.
-See if home adjustments can make it easier for patients to do their own work independently, or with very little support.
-Keep adjusting the home as the patient’s abilities deteriorate.
+What caregivers can do: Make changes in the home to keep it safe for the patient.
+Look for changes that can make it easier for patients to do their tasks independently, or with very little support.
+Help patients feel more capable and happier by suitable changes at home.
+Keep adjusting the home as the patient’s abilities get worse.

 - Approaches while considering home adaptations